marieai/marie-ai/docs/docs/getting-started/configuration/traefik.md

           - "dashboard:$$2y$$05$$6zECIStqygUCGeKl/zog/up2Hu2vADiDJfw6SLd0cCSepU80czGS2"
 ```

-## Certificates for localhost
+## Certificates

+Default configuration is located in `./traefik/provider/tls.yml` if you need to add domain or change certificates you
+can add them here.

+###  Localhost
-For local development we follow a [guide](https://letsencrypt.org/docs/certificates-for-localhost/) created by [letsencrypt.org](letsencrypt.org)
+For local development we follow a [guide](https://letsencrypt.org/docs/certificates-for-localhost/) created by [letsencrypt.org](http://letsencrypt.org)

 #### Making and trusting your own certificates
 The simplest way to generate a private key and self-signed certificate for `localhost` is with this openssl command: